CrossTheRoadElec/Phoenix6-Documentation/source/docs/migration/new-to-phoenix.rst

 Fused CANcoder
 ^^^^^^^^^^^^^^

-- :ref:`Fuse a CANcoder <fusedcancoder>` (requires Pro) with the motor's internal rotor, getting absolute data all the time while using the fast internal sensor for closed looping.
+- :ref:`Fuse a CANcoder <fusedcancoder>` with the motor's internal rotor, getting absolute data all the time while using the fast internal sensor for closed looping.

 Feature Breakdown
 ------------------